-The Palace of Versailles is about 45 min drive from Paris.
+The Palace of Versailles is about 45 45-minute drive from Paris.
 Go early so you can be here just before they open.
 If you are here in July, bring water, wear sunscreen and a cap, or use an umbrella.
 It is super hot.
 Get skip-the-line tickets for the Palace of Versailles and set aside at least half a day to explore.

 Road trip day 2/3 – indulge in Beaune, Burgundy

 Are you a fan of red wine?
 Especially Burgundy?
 Well, Beaune is known to be the wine capital of France.
 This charming town is located between Lyon and Dijon.
 We chose where to spend our first night after leaving Paris by flipping a coin during road trip planning.
 The town is not very big, but the lack of size is compensated by the city’s charm and offers of great food.
-In addition to food, the area Beaune provides a great selection of wine tours and beautiful castles.
+In addition to food, the area of Beaune provides a great selection of wine tours and beautiful castles.